LISA: Layerwise Importance Sampling for Memory-Efficient Large Language Model Fine-Tuning: Introduction

 As a natural consequence, this strategy brings forth our \textbf{L}ayerwise \textbf{I}mportance \textbf{S}ampled \textbf{A}dam (\textbf{LISA}) algorithm, where by selectively updating only essential LLM layers and leaving others untouched, LISA enables training large-scale language models ($\ge 65$B parameters) with less or similar memory consumption as LoRA.
 Furthermore, fine-tuned on downstream tasks, LISA outperformed both LoRA and conventional full-parameter fine-tuning approaches by a large margin, indicating the large potential of LISA as a promising alternative to LoRA.

 We summarize our key contributions as follows,

-\begin{itemize} \item We discover the phenomenon of skewed weight-norm distribution across layers in both LoRA and full parameter fine-tuning, which implies the varied importance of different layers in large-scale LLM training. \item We propose the Layerwise Importance Sampled AdamW (LISA) algorithm, a simple optimization method that is capable of scaling up to over $70$B LLMs with less or similar memory cost as LoRA. \item We demonstrate LISA's effectiveness in fine-tuning tasks for modern LLMs, where it outperforms LoRA by $8\%$-$36\%$ in MT-Bench and exhibits much better convergence behaviors.
+\begin{itemize} \item We discover the phenomenon of skewed weight-norm distribution across layers in LoRA, which implies the varied importance of different layers in large-scale LLM training. \item We propose the Layerwise Importance Sampled AdamW (LISA), a simple optimization method capable of scaling up to over $70$B LLMs with less or similar memory cost as LoRA. \item We demonstrate LISA's effectiveness in fine-tuning tasks for modern LLMs, where it outperforms LoRA by $10\%$-$35\%$ in MT-Bench and achieves better performance in multiple benchmarks.
+In addition, LISA exhibits much better convergence behaviors than LoRA.
 LISA even outperforms full parameters training under certain settings.
-Similar performance gain is observed across different sized models ($7$B-$70$B) and different tasks, including instruction following, medical QA, and math problems. \end{itemize}
+Similar performance gain is observed across different sized models ($7$B-$70$B) and tasks, including instruction following, medical QA, and math problems. \end{itemize}